 A well-executed construction material management strategy can generate significant cost savings and improve project efficiency.
 Conversely, a poorly executed one can lead to significant delays, safety concerns, and decreased profitability.

 This article teaches how construction material management software can play a critical part in the success of employees and the profitability of construction projects of all sizes.

 What is construction material management?

 Construction material management is the practice of sourcing appropriate materials at a reasonable cost and working with suppliers to ensure their availability — meeting project requirements and deadlines at the right time and place.
 It is a vital function for contractors and their construction projects of every scope.

 The precision of your construction material management practices can make or break a project budget.
-A disjointed materials management strategy risks skyrocketing costs through material waste, decreased labor productivity, and potentially missing project milestones and deadlines.
-However, a focused strategy leveraging the right tracking tools has some significant benefits.
+A disjointed materials management strategy risks skyrocketing costs through material waste, decreased labor productivity, and potentially missing project milestones and deadlines; however, a focused strategy leveraging the right tracking tools has significant benefits.

 What involves construction material management?

 - Integrate a wide range of activities thru the project lifecycle, including:

 - Quality control and Receiving